hbc/NGS_Data_Analysis_Course/lessons/06_RNA-Seq_workflow-QC.md

 Therefore, for the first nucleotide in the read (C), there is less than a 1 in 1000 chance that the base was called incorrectly.

 ### FastQC
-We have already talked about what information is stored in a FASTQ file earlier.
-The next step is to assess that information to see if the data contained within are of good quality.
+Now that we know about what information is stored in a FASTQ file, the next step is to assess that information to see if the data contained within are of good quality.

 FastQC (http://www.bioinformatics.babraham.ac.uk/projects/fastqc/) provides a simple way to do some quality control checks on raw sequence data coming from high throughput sequencing pipelines.
 It provides a modular set of analyses which you can use to give a quick impression of whether your data has any problems of which you should be aware before doing any further analysis.